chiarabarbieri/SIBEworkshop_2025/Readme.md

 ![](IECoR_Main_M3_Binary_Covarion_Rates_By_Mg_Bin_mcc.tree.svg)<!-- -->

-We are using their linguistic distances and compare them to our genetic distances, for a subset of population/languages that we can match between the two, to reproduce the iconic comparisons first published by Cavalli-Sforza and colleagues in 1988.
+We are using their linguistic distances and compare them to our genetic distances, for a subset of population/languages that overlap between the two, to reproduce the iconic comparisons first published by Cavalli-Sforza and colleagues in 1988.
 <https://pubmed.ncbi.nlm.nih.gov/3166138/>